-4.9.1 Continuous Hydrologic and Hydraulic Monitoring Data Evaluation water level data are plotted and visually evaluated for expected patterns, such as rates of change and inflection points relative to known elevations (e.g., inflections in stage-storage relation, overflow; control structures and/or invert of slow release orifice, if present).
+4.9.1 Continuous Hydrologic and Hydraulic Monitoring Data Evaluation

+Water level and barometric pressure compensation data from sensors are formatted, processed, and used to plot figures created for data quality assurance and control procedures.
+Corrected water level data are plotted and visually evaluated for expected patterns, such as rates of change and inflection points relative to known elevations (e.g., inflections in stage-storage relation, overflow; control structures and/or invert of slow release orifice, if present).
 Manual water level measurements are imported and plotted along with the data.
 Final accepted water level data, corrected for atmospheric pressure and sensor drift, if observed, are imported into a database for long-term storage of water level data.